-Political Parties are political organizations that have met the legislative requirements under section 6(2) of the Election Finances and Contributions Disclosure Act.
+Political Parties are political organizations that have met the specific legislative requirements.
+See section 6(2) of the Election Finances and Contributions Disclosure Act.

-Constituency Associations are volunteer organizations endorsed by political parties or independent members of the Legislative Assembly to handle political activities at the electoral division level, such as fund-raising, including the collection and reporting of contributions.
+Constituency Associations are volunteer organizations endorsed by political parties or independent MLAs.
+They handle political activities at the electoral division level.
+These activities include fund-raising, or the collection and reporting of contributions.

 These entities must register with Elections Alberta.
 They are also required to update their registration as changes occur.
 All these entities must additionally file financial statements, when required.
 To be on the ballot, candidates must file nomination papers with the local returning officer.

 Elections Alberta also manages nomination and leadership contests, and third party advertisers.
 We are responsible for the registration, reporting, and disclosure of these contests.
 We are also responsible for overseeing both political and electoral advertising.

 Nomination Contests take place within political parties or constituency associations.
 They are how these entities choose who to endorse as candidates.

 Nomination Contestants are persons who are seeking endorsement as an official candidate.

 Leadership Contests are when registered political parties vote to select a new leader.